 Students develop and practice the craft of digital editing, copyediting, and layout across multimedia platforms.
-They learn to edit stories for content, structure, word usage and story flow.
-Students learn appropriate software to design pages and edit still and moving images.
-Prerequisites: COM 200, COM 202, COM 207
+They learn to edit stories for content, structure, word usage and

 COM 337 Digital News Photography

 This course explores photography as a storytelling medium.
 The course develops skills such as shooting pictures on deadline, writing precise and compelling cutlines, and editing for impact.
 Prerequisite: COM 207